-Lung cancer results from growth of abnormal cells in the lungs.
-It is the leading cause of cancer death in the United States, but is often responsive to treatment with early detection.
-Dignity Health has been a pioneer in offering comprehensive care to patients with lung cancer, from the initial diagnosis to the final phase of treatment.
+Lung cancer results from the growth of abnormal cells in the lungs.
+It is the leading cause of cancer death in the United States but is often responsive to treatment with early detection.
+Dignity Health has been a pioneer in offering comprehensive care to people fighting lung cancer, from the initial diagnosis to the final phase of treatment.

 Types of Lung Cancer